Monitoring Fabric with Capacity Metrics

 Root cause: Unoptimized Spark jobs with excessive shuffling, missing partitioning, or oversized cluster configurations.

-Solution: Review Spark job optimization—apply proper partitioning, use broadcast joins for small tables, cache intermediate results, and reduce the cluster size to the minimum needed for the workload.
+**Solution**: Review Spark job optimization — apply proper partitioning, use broadcast joins for small tables, cache intermediate results, and reduce the cluster size to the minimum needed for the workload.
+Column pruning alone (selecting only needed columns early in the pipeline) typically reduces CU consumption by 20-40%.

 Finding: Many Users Running Reports Simultaneously at Peak